websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/understanding-patch-types.md

 If you're maintaining an existing DXP installation, it's best to keep it updated with the latest Fix Pack (according to your own deployment schedule).
 This way, you're integrating changes in smaller doses.

-## Fix Delivery for Portal CE
+## Rolling Releases

-Liferay Portal CE GA releases are based on DXP Service Packs and are typically available a few weeks after the corresponding Service Pack.
+Rolling Releases are based on DXP Service Packs and are typically available a few weeks after the corresponding Service Pack.
 They include the same fixes, minus those for EE-only features.
-See [Updating Liferay Portal CE](./updating-liferay-portal-ce.md) for more information.
+See [Upgrading Via Docker](../../upgrading-liferay-dxp/upgrade-basics/upgrading-via-docker.md) for more information.

 ## Patch Testing